-- If you are able to get pregnant, avoid pregnancy during the study by using effective birth control methods.
-The staff will review effective birth control methods with you.
+- If you are able to get pregnant, avoid pregnancy during the study by using effective contraception methods.
+The staff will review effective contraception methods with you.

 - Keep your study appointments.
 Tell study staff as soon as possible if you need to reschedule an appointment.

 - Keep confidential the participation of others in the study.

 - Give the study staff complete and accurate study-related information.
 Tell the study staff about any changes in your contact information or health information.